RomanLut/hx-esp32-cam-fpv/README.md

 ![alt text](doc/images/pcb_antena.jpg "pcb antena")

-The best choice for GS is pair of 5dBi dipoles.
+The best choice for GS is pair of 5dBi dipoles or 5dbi dipole + BetaFPV Moxon Antenna.

 It is important that all antenas should be mounded **VERTICALLY**.